Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

-Previous coherence measurement on flux qubits show that $T_1$ at higher qubit frequency is likely limited by intrinsic flux noise with an ohmic or superohmic noise spectrum~\cite{quintana_2017_observationclassicalquantumcrossover,sunCharacterizationLossMechanisms2023}, although it could be difficult to distinguish ohmic flux noise to charge noise~\cite{yan_2016_fluxqubitrevisited}.
+Previous coherence measurement on flux qubits show that $T_1$ at higher qubit frequency is likely limited by intrinsic flux noise with an ohmic or superohmic noise spectrum~\cite{quintana_2017_observationclassicalquantumcrossover,sunCharacterizationLossMechanisms2023}, although it could be difficult to distinguish ohmic flux noise from charge noise~\cite{yan_2016_fluxqubitrevisited}.
 We found that including ohmic flux or charge noise in the model does not lead to substantially better agreement between the simulation and the measurement.
-This suggests that at higher qubit frequencies, thermal noise from the bias line is likely the main source of relaxation, along with TLSs which caused additional scatter.
+This suggests that at higher qubit frequencies, thermal noise from the bias line is likely the main source of relaxation, along with TLSs which caused additional variations in the measured relaxation rates.
 The large bias line noise is due to the use of a large bandwidth low-pass filter at 12 GHz, opted to explore fast annealing and allow spectroscopic characterization through the bias lines.
-This could be mitigated by reducing the cutoff frequency to values of the order of 1 GHz, which retains the compatibility for most annealing protocols, while suppressing bias line induced relaxation rate to below the intrinsic flux noise limit.
+This could be mitigated by reducing the cutoff frequency to values of the order of 1 GHz, which retains the compatibility for most annealing protocols, while suppressing the bias line induced relaxation rate to below the intrinsic flux noise limit.